 OEA is the office at the Board responsible for conducting the environmental review process, independently analyzing environmental data, and making environmental recommendations to the Board.
-OEA will consider all comments received on this Draft EIS and respond to substantive comments in the Final EIS, which will include OEA's final recommended environmental mitigation.
-The Board will consider the entire environmental record, the Draft EIS and Final EIS, all comments received, and OEA's recommendations in making its final decision on the Coalition's petition.
+OEA consideredwill consider all comments received on thethis Draft EIS and responded to substantive comments in thisthe Final EIS, which will includes OEA's final recommended environmental mitigation.
+Changes made to the Draft EIS appear in blue in the Final EIS.
+The Board will now consider the entire environmental record, the Draft EIS and Final EIS, all comments received, and OEA's recommendations in making its final decision on the Coalition's petition.